 Cyber-Security Initiative for Fuel Cycle Facilities

-Among its regulatory initiatives related to Domestic Safeguards, the U.S. Nuclear Regulatory Commission (NRC) is pursuing a rulemaking related to cyber-security for fuel cycle facilities (FCFs).
+Among its regulatory initiatives related to Domestic Safeguards, the U.S. Nuclear Regulatory Commission (NRC) is reviewing cyber-security programs at fuel cycle facilities (FCFs).
 In the wake of the terrorist attacks on September 11, 2001, the NRC issued a series of Security Orders (“Orders”), requiring FCF licensees to take additional security measures, including protection of digital systems and networks against cyber threats.
 As modern society has increased its reliance on digital systems to carry out functions that support commerce, industry, academia, medicine, and government, the threats to these systems have substantially increased since the issuance of these Orders.
 Cyber threats to NRC licensees are dynamic and multidimensional, because of the continuously evolving capabilities of potential adversaries and emerging technologies.
 Potential adversaries run the gamut from nation-state actors to individuals (i.e., “hacktivists”).
 In addition, recent threats against international nuclear facilities (e.g., Stuxnet, Duqu, and Flame) are evidence of malware specifically targeting control systems that operate industrial facilities.

 As a result of these recent incidents, and building on the success achieved with cyber-security regulatory programs for nuclear power reactors and the emerging cyber threat, the NRC felt compelled to establish a special working group to review cyber security programs at FCFs.